 There is something to be said about a watch that is being purchased, not just for you, but for your son, your grandson, and maybe beyond.
-Yes, some of these prices are the equivalent of a down payment on a house, but if you can handle it, realize that a well-made watch from a reputable company may increase in value almost exponentially.
+Yes, some of these prices are the equivalent of a down payment on a house, but if you can handle it, realize that a well-made watch from a reputable company (such as Cartier or Rolex) may increase in value almost exponentially.
 These watches are truly investments in time itself.

 Patek Philippe Calatrava Pilot Travel Time 18kt Rose Gold Automatic Watch

 The 18 karat rose gold case is refined and elegant, especially when paired with the brown face and brown leather band.
 Originally launched in 1932, the Calatrava was inspired by the Bauhaus design movement.

 Rolex Deepsea D-Blue Dial Automatic Men’s Stainless Steel Oyster Watch

 Practically synonymous with luxurious watches and good taste, the Rolex name is internationally renowned for straightforward, masculine design and quality that lasts for generations.
 The Oyster watch is the very epitome of the brand’s heritage.